It’s Michelada Time at Barrio Dogg

 Mexican lime, key lime, and cucumbers get pureed for La Fresca, a green michelada that is perfect for for any day of our year-round michelada season.
 Saladito prunes floating in the mix and the chamoy rim add sweet and salty sensations that make you feel like you’re eating a plate of pepinos through a straw.

-Rounding out the new drink offerings at Barrio Dogg is La Tomasa, a unique michelada that uses Negra Modelo as a base and is bold as it is dark in color.
+Rounding out the new drink offerings is La Tomasa, a unique michelada that uses Negra Modelo as a base and is bold as it is dark in color.

 “A lot of people like Negra Modelo so we made a dark-color michelada with Jugo Maggi, Worcestershire sauce, soy sauce, valencia limes, and even some habaneros for a little bite,” Rios mentioned.

-This offering is straight umami and spice.
-Negra Modelo’s toasty grain sets the stage for the one-two punch of savory condiments and chili pepper that set it apart not just in flavor, but in attitude as well, from a regular michelada.
+This item is straight umami and spice.
+Negra Modelo’s toasty grain sets the stage for the one-two punch of savory condiments and chili pepper that set it apart from a regular michelada not just in flavor, but in attitude as well.

-With the addition of these drinks to their menu, Rios also teased that there will be upcoming special pairing events matching hot dogs with local craft brews and micheladas, which are not to be missed.
+With the addition of these drinks to their menu, Rios also teased that there will be upcoming special pairing events matching hot dogs with local craft brews and micheladas.

 Barrio Dogg is located at 2234 Logan Avenue in Barrio Logan and is open seven days a week from noon through 9 p.m.